ikoursh/noteApp/README.md

 =======
 You cannot at this time access the beta directly.
 As a workaround, please join [this](https://groups.google.com/g/notes-closed-testing/) google group.
 After you have successfully joined, you will see 1 post.
 In it is contained the link to join the beta.
 Please note, the links only work for the email you used to sign up for the google group.

+Please allow for a 15-30 minute delay from when you enter the group, and when you can join the beta program.

 ## Author

 👤 **Inbar Koursh**